Can You Swim With Pacemaker

 Swimming Tips for Pacemaker Wearers

 Swimming is a great form of exercise for pacemaker wearers.
 However, before jumping into the water, it’s important to start slow and gradually increase your activity.
 Avoid strenuous workouts that may put too much stress on your heart.
-Additionally, make sure to check your heart rate periodically to ensure it stays within a safe range.

 With these simple tips, swimming can be a safe and enjoyable activity for those with a pacemaker.
 So go ahead, take a dive, and enjoy the benefits of this low-impact exercise.